COVID-19 Election Changes.

 A Cafeteria Plan is a valuable benefit that allows you to pre-tax, (exclude from W-2 wages), eligible benefits such as; health, dental or vision insurance premium plans, as well as Flexible Spending Accounts “FSA” dependent care expenses, and out-of-pocket FSA medical expenses.

-You will login to your Ben360 to complete your enrollment for the Cafeteria Plan.
+You will login to the BEN360 program to complete your enrollment for the Cafeteria Plan like last year.
 Once in please walk through the steps and verify your payroll deducted benefits, complete and sign your form.
-You may print your election when you are done.
+You may print a copy for yourself when you are done.

 Once the Plan Year begins you will not be allowed to make any changes to your election unless a Status Change occurs, as election under a Cafeteria Plan are irrevocable for the Plan Year, unless you qualify for a Status Change.